 ABOUT MICHAEL PINES

 Michael Pines is a nationally-recognized safety advocate specializing in car and motorcycle accident injury.
-He is the founder of the Law Offices of Michael Pines, APC – San Diego’s most trusted personal injury law firm group.
+He is the founder of the Pines Salomon Injury Lawyers, APC. – San Diego’s most trusted personal injury law firm group.
 Call us today for a FREE consultation: 1-858-551-2090.